 What are the Features for Regular Style Metal Carports?

 The radius bend transition from the roof on to the legs or posts makes this roof style the most economical of the three roof styles that we offer.
-There’s no posts to weld, no hat channel needed to support vertical roof panels, and there’s no eave side trim needed, so that keeps the material costs low and ultimately your cost low.
+There are no posts to weld, no hat channel needed to support vertical roof panels, and there’s no eave side trim needed, so that keeps the material costs low and ultimately your cost low.

 The corrugated ridges on the roof panels run from front to back or end to end on all regular style units.
 With those ridges running horizontally, water, leaves, snow, and other debris tends to hold onto those ridges.
 You can sweep them clean every so often but that requires that someone climb on top of the unit in order to get those ridges clean.